Vaibhav-Dhar/Ai-Assistant/README.md

 # Ai-assistant
 ### A Simple Python Speech-To-Work program.
-This program will recognise your voice and perform the specific tasks.
+This program will recognise and analyze your voice and perform the specific tasks.

 #### Tasks it can perform:
 - Search Wikipedia